Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 The Ásahraun Cottages take some creative liberties when it comes to tiny homes.
 These cabins, modeled after tiny homes, are cozy and secluded from the hectic buzz of the Golden Circle nearby.
 Though these cabins don’t boast large amounts of square footage, they definitely do not lack tranquility.

 These cabins also have a private bathhouse and a hot tub that guests can use during their stay.
 While soaking in the industrial-modeled hot tub, I saw the most spectacular show of the Northern Lights in my life.
 The skies danced with pink and greens for several minutes.
 The showcase was life-changing.

 These cottages make it possible to feel luxurious while staying in the rustic wilderness.

 While the Golden Circle and South Coast are definitely the most-visited parts of Iceland, you can avoid the crowds and still have a spectacular time.
 These cabins definitely were a welcomed oasis for at the end of the day.

 Nestled by the seaside

 It’s also been a dream of mine to live in a little fishing village and enjoy the simplicity of life.
-The Seaside Studio located in Eyrarbakki fulfilled that dream for at least one evening.
+The Bakki Apt located in Eyrarbakki fulfilled that dream for at least one evening.
 The studio is part of the Bakki Hostel in town.
-Visitors can opt for a private apartment style room or stay in the hostel’s dormitory.
+Visitors can opt for a private apartment-style room or stay in the hostel’s dormitory.

 I opted to stay in the apartment side of the facility and enjoyed an evening relaxing on the shores of the sea.
 I woke up in the morning to a magnificent sunset that was unreal.